Tripple-A/Pokemon/README.md

 # Pokemon-App
-An app that enables you careate your own Pokedex.
+An app that enables you create your own Pokedex.

 ## Table of Contents